yrsegal/rejuvenation-modpack/README.md

   Fixes an issue with the unused "advanced-formatting" choices menu, and allows it to be used.
 - 0000.injection.rb
   Supports code injection mods.
-- 0000.pcservices.rb
+- 0000.textures.rb
+  A framework for texture overrides, which also includes a couple misc overrides.
+- 0001.pcservices.rb (depends on 0000.textures.rb)
   Adds a "service directory" to the PC, which lets you call NPCs for various services.
 Also makes the Rotom Phone a Remote PC.
-- 0000.textures.rb
-  Various texture overrides: most of them are for the character Ana.
-Some mods expect these overrides to be present.

-"Service" mods (0000.pcservices.rb)
+"Service" mods (0001.pcservices.rb)
-- DayCarePCService.rb (depends on 0000.formattedchoices.rb, 0000.pcservices.rb, 0000.textures.rb)
+- DayCarePCService.rb (depends on 0000.formattedchoices.rb, 0001.pcservices.rb, 0000.textures.rb)
   Adds a service for accessing the Day-Care remotely.
-- FashionPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- FashionPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a clothing-swapping service.
-- FriendshipPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- FriendshipPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a Spa service, which lets you instantly max out or check a pokemon's friendship.
 Unlocked by entering Teila Resort.
-- GenderPCService.rb (depends on 0000.formattedchoices.rb, 00000.pcservices.rb, 0000.textures.rb)
+- GenderPCService.rb (depends on 0000.formattedchoices.rb, 00001.pcservices.rb, 0000.textures.rb)
   Adds a Genderswapping service, for setting Pokemon (and player) gender.
 Unlocked through Tale of Two Hearts.
-- HealPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- HealPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a Field Healing service.
-- HiddenPowerPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- HiddenPowerPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a Hidden Power Changer/checker service.
 Unlocked by speaking to the relevant NPC in Kristiline.
-- MoveRelearnerPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- MoveRelearnerPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a service which allows relearning, teaching egg moves, and move deletion (always free).
 Free after 10 Heart Scales.
   Also fixes missing Egg Move pools and allows evolutions to learn preevo moves.
-- PokeballTransferPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- PokeballTransferPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a Pokeball Transfer service, unlocked after The Inconsistency.
-- PokemonValuesPCService.rb (depends on 0000.formattedchoices.rb, 0000.pcservices.rb, 0000.textures.rb)
+- PokemonValuesPCService.rb (depends on 0000.formattedchoices.rb, 0001.pcservices.rb, 0000.textures.rb)
   Adds a Lab service for tweaking your pokemon's IVs, EVs, Nature, and Ability.
 Each component has its own unlock requirements.
-- TimeSkipPCService.rb (depends on 0000.pcservices.rb, 0000.textures.rb)
+- TimeSkipPCService.rb (depends on 0001.pcservices.rb, 0000.textures.rb)
   Adds a Celebi service for advancing to different times if Unreal Time is on.

 Fix/hotfix mods: